Shadow Of The Rockies Trail

 pound motorcycle, on a multi-day road trip, without a supply vehicle following behind.

-These machines typically ride best at under 75 mph, a speed slightly below acess divided highways.
+These machines typically ride best at under 75 mph, a speed slightly below access divided highways.

 Motorcycles like this encourage a routing bias toward two-lane secondary roads.
 In addition